Okana fun

 OLOFIN OMOLORUN IMOLE EKERA FIEDENU.

-When the live guabina is to be given, it is placed in the plate that was previously prayed, then the ofiviante wet the tip of the middle finger and will pass it from the forehead to the neck of the person concerned and will say:
+When offering the live guabina, it is placed on the plate on which prayer has previously been said.
+Then, the officiant moistens the tip of his middle finger and draws a line from the forehead to the nape of the person's neck while he says:

-Immediately afterwards, the plate will be placed in the leri with the Ejá-Oro and the water and all the saints will be called praying them in order from ELEGBARA to ORUNMILA and then the Mejis are prayed.
+Subsequently, the plate is placed on the head (lerí) with the Eja-Oro and the water, and all the saints are invoked, praying them in their order from Elegua to Orunmila (divine advisor and communicator of Olodumare's designs), followed by the Meyis.

-The rest is equal to koborí with ejá tuto.
-After praying, the water left on the plate will be sprinkled throughout the house.
+The process is similar to koborí with eja tuto.
+After praying, the remaining water in the dish is spread throughout the house.

-NOTE: The next day the prayer is taken to the river.
+Note: The prayer is taken to the river the next day.

 You may also like: All about the Ofun Kana sign

-Pataki of the sign of Ifa Okana Ofun:
+Patakies (stories) of the Ifa sign Okana Ofun:

-While the divinity of fortune left Heaven in search of a suitable place to settle on Earth, Onigede, the Oba of Igede, was warned to collect the feathers of the pigeons with which he made sacrifice, to add ground yam (Elo or Ewo in Yorubá and Obobo in Benin) and gives it around his palace, because that was the favorite food of fortune.
-When the representative daughter of AJE stood at the border of Heaven and Earth to determine where she would go, ESHU directed her to the house of Onigede, where she saw all the necessary requirements.
+While the divinity of fortune left Heaven in search of a place on Earth to settle, Onigede, the Oba of Igede, was warned to collect the feathers of the doves used in his sacrifice, mix them with ground yam and scatter it around his palace, since that was fortune's favorite food.
+When the representative daughter of AJE found herself on the border between Heaven and Earth, deciding her next destination, Elegua guided her to Onigede's residence, where she found everything necessary for her stay.

 You may also like: Sign of Ifa Osa Kuleya